timueh/how-to-write-a-paper/readme.md

 ## You write for human beings

 1. Think about your reader.
 Who is she?
 Is she assumed to be an expert in computer networking or not?
 2. Help your reader.
-Even if your reader is an expert in your field, he is NOT an expert in your work.
+Even if your reader is an expert in your field, he is not* an expert in your work.
 You have spent the last months or years working on this project, but your reader has not.
 Please help your reader get the overall picture in place quickly.
 Reading technical papers is hard, is much less fun than reading novels, so please be kind to your reader (who may be your reviewer\...).
 Make it easy to understand whether every point you are making is
     -   an assumption,
     -   a review of existing work,
     -   your invention.